run-ai/docs/docs/Administrator/Researcher-Setup/Using-a-Docker-Registry-with-Credentials.md

     kubectl label secret <secret_name> runai/cluster-wide="true" -n runai

-* secret_name may be any arbitrary string.
+* secret_name may be any arbitrary string
-* user_name and password are the repository user and password.
+* user_name and password are the repository user and password

-__Note__: the secret may take up to a minute to update in the system
+__Note__: the secret may take up to a minute to update in the system.

 ## Google Cloud Image Repository
 To access the Google Container Repository (GCR),  you need to obtain a key-file to a service account (config.json) which allows access to the repository.
 You then merge it into the cluster: